dawsons-creek/fx-spec/docs/reference/dsl-api.md

 ## Complete Example

-Here's a comprehensive example using all DSL features:
+Here's a comprehensive example using all DSL features with specification-focused descriptions:

 ```fsharp
 module UserServiceSpecs